Action-Packed Holiday | Rhodes to Rhodes Itinerary

 - Four hundred species of flowers and herbs germinate here.

-- Birding.
-Numerous species of rare birds (Bonelli’s eagle, hawks, nightingales, goldfinches, herons, bee-eaters, and more.
+- You’ll find here numerous species of rare birds (Bonelli’s eagle, hawks, nightingales, goldfinches, herons, bee-eaters, and more.

-- Last known home of the dwarf elephants, extinct for 4000 years.
+- Tilos is the last known home of the dwarf elephants, extinct for 4,000 years.

-- Its cuisine, especially the famed goat meat baked in the oven with potatoes.
+- The island is famous for its cuisine, especially the famed goat meat baked in oven with potatoes.

-Day three takes you to the butterfly-shaped island of Astypalaia.
-A must-see is the capital of Chora.
-This town is the port and one of the most picturesque towns in the Aegean.
-You may enjoy activities such as:
+Day three of your Rhodes to Rhodes itinerary takes you to this butterfly-shaped island.
+Certainly, a must-visit during your stay in Rhodes is the capital of Chora.
+Moreover, this is one of the most picturesque Aegean towns.
+There, you may enjoy activities such as:

-- Swimming at the beaches: Agios Konstantinos, Vatses, Plakes, Kaminakia, Agios Giannis, Panormos, Pachia Ammos, Pera Gialos, and Livadia
+- Swimming at the beaches such as Agios Konstantinos, Vatses, Plakes, Kaminakia, Agios Giannis, Panormos, Pachia Ammos, Pera Gialos, and Livadia

 - Climbing to “Ftera” terrain that involves 20 climbing routes